Click to make font larger

 - Tibetino in the Flavours naturel, garlic and onion.

-- Bakery: Several bread products are being baked
+Bakery: Several bread products are being baked ranging from white

-The sales of the all products are also meant to generate income to
+The sales of all products are also meant to generate income to cover (part of the) running costs.

 3. A workshop for the production of